SeaQL/sea-orm-tutorial/tutorials-book/src/ch01-04-update-operation.md

-To perform an update in SeaORM, first, fetch the row to perform the operation using `Model` convert it into an `ActiveModel` by calling the `into()` methof on the `Model` , perform the operation on the field on the `ActiveModel` and then and then call the `.update()` method on the `ActiveModel`.
+To perform an update in SeaORM, first, fetch the row to perform the operation using `Model` convert it into an `ActiveModel` by calling the `into()` methof on the `Model` , perform the operation on the field on the `ActiveModel` and then call the `.update()` method on the `ActiveModel`.
 The executed result returns the  `Model` that was updated if successful.

 ```rust,no_run
 //-- snippet --